ClubsCafe/cms-api/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/NITK-KODE/cms-api/issues).
-You can also take a look at the [contributing guide](https://github.com/NITK\-KODE/cms-api/discussions/2).
+You can also take a look at the [contributing guide](https://github.com/NITK-KODE/cms-api/blob/main/.github/CONTRIBUTING.MD).
+[Discussions](https://github.com/NITK\-KODE/cms-api/discussions/2) can be found here.

 ## Show your support